No3Mc/Goodreads-Dataflow-Book-Analytics/Phase Test.md

 NoSQL (Not Only SQL) databases are non-relational databases that offer flexible and scalable data storage solutions.
 There are several types of NoSQL databases, each with its own unique features and strengths.
 Here are some of the most common types of NoSQL databases:

+Types of NoSQL databases:

+NoSQL (Not Only SQL) databases are non-relational databases that offer flexible and scalable data storage solutions.
+There are several types of NoSQL databases, each with its own unique features and strengths.
+Let's explore these types and provide sample documents to help you understand them better:

 Document databases:

-Store data in documents (usually in JSON or XML format) and offer flexible schema design.
+Document databases store data in documents, usually in JSON or XML format.
+They offer flexible schema design, allowing each document to have its own structure.
+Here's an example of a document stored in a document database (MongoDB):

-Examples include MongoDB, Couchbase, and RavenDB.
+    {
+      "_id": "1",
+      "name": "John Doe",
+      "age": 30,
+      "email": "johndoe@example.com",
+      "address": {
+        "street": "123 Main St",
+        "city": "New York",
+        "state": "NY",
+        "zip": "10001"
+      }
+    }

 Key-value stores:

-store data as key-value pairs, with keys used for fast data retrieval.
+Key-value stores store data as key-value pairs, where keys are used for fast data retrieval.
+They are simple and efficient for scenarios that require high-speed access.
+Here's an example of a key-value pair stored in a key-value store (Redis):

-Examples include Redis, Riak, and Amazon DynamoDB.
+    Key-value store: Redis

+    Key: "user:1"
+    Value:
+    {
+      "name": "John Doe",
+      "age": 30,
+      "email": "johndoe@example.com",
+      "address": {
+        "street": "123 Main St",
+        "city": "New York",
+        "state": "NY",
+        "zip": "10001"
+      },
+      "orders": [
+        {
+          "order_id": "order:1001",
+          "date": "2023-05-10",
+          "products": [
+            {
+              "product_id": "product:101",
+              "name": "Widget",
+              "price": 9.99
+            },
+            {
+              "product_id": "product:102",
+              "name": "Gadget",
+              "price": 19.99
+            }
+          ]
+        },
+        {
+          "order_id": "order:1002",
+          "date": "2023-05-11",
+          "products": [
+            {
+              "product_id": "product:103",
+              "name": "Thingamajig",
+              "price": 14.99
+            }
+          ]
+        }
+      ]
+    }

 Column-family stores:

-store data in column families (column groups), where each column family can have different columns.
+Column-family stores organize data in column families, where each column family can have different columns.
+They are suitable for storing large amounts of structured data.
+Here's an example of data stored in a column-family store (Apache Cassandra):

-Examples include Apache Cassandra, HBase, and Google Bigtable.
+    Column Family: "users"

+    Row Key: "1"
+    Columns:
+      "name": "John Doe"
+      "age": 30
+      "email": "johndoe@example.com"

+    Row Key: "2"
+    Columns:
+      "name": "Jane Smith"
+      "age": 35
+      "email": "janesmith@example.com"

 Graph databases:

-store data in nodes and edges, with nodes representing entities and edges representing relationships between them.
+Graph databases store data in nodes and edges, representing entities and relationships between them.
+They are optimized for complex relationships and traversals.
+Here's an example of data stored in a graph database (Neo4j):

-Examples include Neo4j, OrientDB, and ArangoDB.
+    Node: Person
+    Properties:
+      "name": "John Doe"
+      "age": 30

+    Node: Person
+    Properties:
+      "name": "Jane Smith"
+      "age": 35

+    Relationship:
+    Type: KNOWS
+    Properties:
+      "since": "2020"

 Object-oriented databases:

-store data in objects, which can contain attributes and methods.
+Object-oriented databases store data in objects, which can contain attributes and methods.
+They are suitable for object-oriented programming paradigms.
+Here's an example of an object stored in an object-oriented database (db4o):

-Examples include db4o, Versant, and Objectivity/DB.

-It's worth noting that some NoSQL databases can fall into multiple categories or have hybrid features, so the classification can be somewhat fluid.
+    Class: Person
+    Attributes:
+      "name" = "John Doe"
+      "age" = 30
+      "email" = "johndoe@example.com"

 Examples and applications: